- Home

 After all, the cost of exchanging your money, and fees for spending abroad can quickly rack up if you wait until the airport to buy your currency, or if you use a card with excessive charges for overseas use, and most of us are looking at ways to cut the cost of trips as the cost of living soars.
 You can find out more about keeping holiday costs down in our guide 13 ways to reduce holiday costs.

-If you want to get the best exchange rates, you should either use a fee-free debit or credit card, take a prepaid card, or order any travel money you plan to take online in advance, or arrange a combination of these before you leave home.
+If you want to get the best exchange rates, you should either use a fee-free debit or credit card, take a prepaid card, or order any travel money you plan to take online in advance, or alternatively arrange a combination of these before you leave home.

 Here’s our guide to finding the best exchange rates for spending overseas.